lrn79/islamic_store/README.md

-# Getting Started with Create React App
+# A project by Lrn79

 This project is quran review project [islamic store](https://euphonious-manatee-84a05e.netlify.app/).

-## Concepts used to build the SP_EXPRESS ---
+## this Concepts was build the  islamic store ---
  * React Router.
  * Custom Hook.
     *linked img from online.
  * React Bootstrap.
  * ReCharts.
  * Vanilla Css.